15 Warning Signs You’re Dealing with a Toxic Person

 Pretending they are concerned about you is a ploy that toxic individuals often use to make you feel like they care about you, especially when you are beginning to sense that something is off.

-This false sense of concern can be mistaken for genuine remorse, but it is actually just a calculated attempt to catch you at a weak moment or appeal to your sentimentality.
+This false sense of concern can be mistaken for genuine remorse.
+Still, it is just a calculated attempt to catch you at a weak moment or appeal to your sentimentality.
 Toxic people will suck you back into the relationship by showing you desirable behaviors as soon as they think you are about to wiggle your way free from their grip.

 Remember, you deserve better.